froz42/kerbernetes/README.md

 # Kerbernetes (k10s)

 ![Kerbernetes Logo](assets/kerbernetes_tiny.png)

 ## Description

-Kerbernetes is a Kubernetes-based project that integrates LDAP and Kerberos authentication for managing access control.
-It provides seamless authentication and role-based access management for Kubernetes clusters.
+Kerbernetes is a Kubernetes authentication service that integrates with Kerberos and LDAP for secure access control.

 ## Features